One person injured after police-involved shooting at bank in Spring Grove

 While Southwestern Regional Police were on the scene, an officer fired his weapon and struck the subject, the release adds.

-The subject was transported to York Hospital for treatment and is in stable condition.
+The subject, identified as a 33-year-old Spring Grove man was transported to York Hospital for treatment and is in stable condition.

 No police officer suffered injuries more severe than cuts and bruises and no employee of the bank was injured.